GluuFederation/docs-ce-prod/3.1.2/source/authn-guide/sms-otp.md

 ## Include the twilio library into oxAuth

 Copy the jar file of Twilio to folder `/opt/gluu/jetty/oxauth/custom/libs` inside Gluu Server chroot.
-To make oxAuth pick the library, a restart is required (this is a one-time task only): `# service oxauth restart`.
+To make oxAuth pick the library, a restart is required (this is a one-time task only).
+Example: `# service oxauth restart`.

 ## Properties